 NF1 has impacted Mileah’s development due to how it has affected her physical development, with low muscle tone and hypermobility.
 Along with these NF1 symptoms, her congenital glaucoma could completely take all the sight she has left at any point in her life and she has several other eye conditions that impact her vision including aniridia (no irises), cataracts and corneal scarring.

-There have been many moments throughout the last two years and 10 months where Mileah has not let anything get in the way of her achieving some of the typical goals any child could have.
+There have been many moments throughout the last 3 years where Mileah has not let anything get in the way of her achieving some of the typical goals any child could have.
 From crawling to walking with a cane, eating and doing puzzles, running and mastering the slide!
 Nothing will stop her!